cocos/cocos-docs/en/physics/physics-ccd.md

 ## Support

-Due to differences in support among physics engines, and for performance reasons, Creator supports CCD in the following cases:
+Due to differences in support among physics engines, and for performance reasons, Creator supports CDD in the following cases:

 - Only dynamic rigidbodies are supported.
 - Only convex shapes are supported.